 Kiuwan logo

-The primary objective of static testing is to improve code quality and security by identifying syntax errors, code standards violations, security vulnerabilities, and other discrepancies before the code is run.
+The goal is to improve code quality and security by identifying syntax errors, code standards violations, security vulnerabilities, and other discrepancies before the code is run.
 By catching errors early, developers can save time and resources that would otherwise be spent on debugging and fixing issues in later stages.

 While both static and dynamic testing are essential for a comprehensive testing strategy, they differ significantly in their approach and focus.
 Static testing is proactive, identifying potential issues before the code is executed, whereas dynamic testing is reactive, uncovering bugs that manifest during runtime.
 Static testing concerns the code’s structure and syntax, while dynamic testing evaluates the software’s operational behavior.